wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

     * quay.io
     * gcr.io

-The training infrastracture as well as each desktop that tracks experiments needs access to W&B and to the object storage.
+The training infrastructure as well as each desktop that tracks experiments needs access to W&B and to the object storage.

 ### DNS
 The fully qualified domain name of W&B should resolve to the IP address of the ingress/load balancer using an A record.